Virginia becomes the first state in the South to ban gay and trans panic as a defense

 The men charged with the killing of 21-year-old gay college student Matthew Shepard, beaten and left to die in Laramie, Wyoming, also planned to use the "gay panic" defense in their trial.
 The judge in the 1998 case eventually banned the men from using that defense, though defense attorneys initially pointed to "unwanted sexual advances" Shepard had allegedly made as a motive for the killing.

 Roem told NBC Out that the killings of Araujo and Shepard "terrified" her when they occurred.
-Now that she's a lawmaker herself, Roem said she wants to send a message of support and safety to LGBTQ people in her region -- that they're welcome in Virginia, and that they'll be protected.
+Now that she's a lawmaker herself, Roem said she wants to send a message of support and safety to LGBTQ people in her region -- that they're welcome in Virginia, and that they'll be protected.</